usdoj-crt/beta-ada/_pages/topics/effective-communication.md

 </thead>
 <tbody>
 <tr>
-<td>A person who is blind or has low vision wants to order food from a menu that is written on a chalkboard.</td>
+<th scope="row">A person who is blind or has low vision wants to order food from a menu that is written on a chalkboard.</th>
 <td>Reading the menu out loud will help that person decide what they want to order.</td>
 </tr>
 <tr>
-<td>In a retail setting, a person who is deaf or has hearing loss has a simple question about a product.</td>
+<th scope="row">In a retail setting, a person who is deaf or has hearing loss has a simple question about a product.</th>
 <td>Writing notes back and forth will help in answering simple questions.</td>
 </tr>
 </tbody>